markusrenoldner/science-notes/Minimum of quadratic functionals.md

 ## Energy minimzation in physics
-Solutions of certain physical problems like e.g.
+Solutions of certain physical (elliptic) problems like e.g.
 - Shape of elastic membranes
 - Static electric fields
 minimize a certain energy.
 In case of the membrane, this is the potential energy, defined as a quadratic functional